 About Indiana

+While there's plenty to enjoy in every season, visitors flock to Indiana's river valleys and hills each autumn to see its canvas of colors.
+Oaks and hickories, with their golden bronze leaves and bright yellows from birch and poplar, create a rusty palette.
 The Knobstone Trail in Southern Indiana runs through the Clark State Forest along the Knobstone Escarpment.
 Backpackers use this trail to train for hiking the Appalachian Trail because of its frequent elevation changes.
-While the trail never surpasses an altitude over 2,000 feet over its 80 miles, it has 20,000 feet of elevation changes.
-Starting near Salem, the trail ends in Deam Lake State Recreation Area, just 20 miles north of Louisville, Kentucky.
+Starting near Salem, the trail ends in Deam Lake State Recreation Area, just 20 miles north of Louisville, KY.

-As Indiana reaches its border with Kentucky and descends into the mighty Ohio River, Indiana Caverns displays the longest cave system in the state and ranks seventh in the nation.
-This, another of Indiana's hidden natural attractions, is 42 miles of caves to explore by foot or by boat.
+As Indiana reaches its border with Kentucky and descends into the mighty Ohio River, Indiana Caverns displays the longest cave system in the state and seventh in the nation.
+That's 42 miles of caves to explore by foot or by boat and another one of Indiana's hidden natural attractions.
+Southern Indiana has trails, camping, backpacking, and hunting opportunities in the Hoosier National Forest, with over 200,000 acres of woods right in the middle of all those fields.
+For the outdoor lover, there's plenty of room to cultivate the land and wander through backwoods adventures in Indiana.

 State Profile